chapmanjacobd/library/README.md

     │ ario & Luigi - Superstar Saga (USA,   │              │         │
     │ Australia).jpg                        │              │         │
     ╘═══════════════════════════════════════╧══════════════╧═════════╛

+### Frequency

+    -f daily
+    -f weekly (spaced evenly throughout the week if less than 7 tabs in the category) -f monthly (spaced evenly throughout the month if less than 30 tabs in the category) -f quarterly (spaced evenly throughout 3 months if less than 90 tabs in the category) -f yearly (spaced evenly throughout the year if less than 365 tabs in the category)

+ie. if 14 tabs, two URLs are opened per day of the week

 ### You can pipe stuff